The Study of Tibetan Buddhism and Bon at UVa

 Of the six Buddhist studies faculty in the Department of Religious Studies, two, David Germano and Kurtis Schaeffer, specialize in Tibetan Buddhism.
 Collectively Germano and Schaeffer teach hundreds of undergraduate students per year in courses dedicated to Tibet and Tibetan religion, and typically supervise over twenty graduate students engaged in advanced research on Tibet.

 The graduate program in Tibetan Buddhist studies at UVa is housed within the Department of Religious Studies, though graduate students take advantage of faculty from the Departments of Anthropology, East Asian Languages and Literatures, History, Political Science and elsewhere during their research.
 For the past three decades the UVa Tibetan Buddhist studies program has trained a large number of innovative and successful scholars of Tibetan Buddhism in North America.
-Our graduates teach at major colleges and universities around the continent, including Columbia University, Florida State University, Northwestern University, Rice University, the University of Michigan, and The College of William and Mary.
+Our graduates teach at major colleges and universities around the continent, including Columbia University, Florida State University, Northwestern University, Rice University, University of Michigan, and The College of William and Mary.

 The Tibetan Buddhist studies graduate program emphasizes expertise in literary and spoken Tibetan language, thoroughgoing knowledge of Tibetan Buddhist doctrine, literature, and history, and field research among Tibetan Buddhist communities.
 With these skills in hand, graduate students engage in primary research on topics that advance our knowledge of Tibetan culture by integrating persistent questions in the study of Buddhism and methodologies drawn from the History of Religions into detailed investigations of uniquely Tibetan formulations of Buddhism.
 UVa houses one of the best collections of Tibetan-language literature outside of Tibet, and thus provides graduate students with the literary resources necessary for in-depth study.